dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/mockups-models.md

 Your project may or may not have data that needs to be serialized or saved to a server, but most likely it will have some data structures that you need to think about.
 Think about these and write them down — you'll be able to alter them later, this is just a start.

+## Design Work Never Stops

+While there is a deadline to do the first pass of design work — in reality you'll be updating and interacting with your Figma mockups for the rest of the project.
+People (instructors/tas/classmates) will comment and leave feedback, and you should always respond to this.
+You don't have to implement all feedback, but do respond to the figma comments and resolve them once you have acted on them — either making design changes or responding to the comment with some reasoning about why you aren't going to implement the suggested changes.

 ## To Turn In:
 * 2 Wiki Pages:
     * `Mockups and Sketches`: